gumaerc-testorg/7.345-fall-2010/content/pages/readings.md

 ### Paper 1

-Sancar, A., and W. D. Rupp. "[A Novel Repair Enzyme: UVRABC Excision Nuclease of Escherichia Coli Cuts a DNA Strand on Both Sides of the Damaged Region](http://www.ncbi.nlm.nih.gov/pubmed/6380755)." _Cell_ 33 (May 1983): 249-60.
+Sancar, A., and W. D. Rupp. "{{% resource_link "3f031b2f-60a1-4507-8d7c-f5a351a5656b" "A Novel Repair Enzyme: UVRABC Excision Nuclease of Escherichia Coli Cuts a DNA Strand on Both Sides of the Damaged Region" %}}." _Cell_ 33 (May 1983): 249-60.

 ### Paper 2

-Mellon, I., and G. N. Champe. "[Products of DNA Mismatch Repair Genes mutS and mutL are Required for Transcription-Coupled Nucleotide-Excision Repair of the Lactose Operon in Escherichia Coli](http://www.ncbi.nlm.nih.gov/pubmed/8577757)." _Proc Natl Acad Sci U S A_ 93 (February 6, 1996): 1292-7.
+Mellon, I., and G. N. Champe. "{{% resource_link "352ff775-5539-415d-ac43-fe04670546d0" "Products of DNA Mismatch Repair Genes mutS and mutL are Required for Transcription-Coupled Nucleotide-Excision Repair of the Lactose Operon in Escherichia Coli" %}}." _Proc Natl Acad Sci U S A_ 93 (February 6, 1996): 1292-7.

 {{< tdclose >}}